pablohenriques/spring-practicing/README.md

 ---

-## Project: To Do List
+- Project: To Do List

----

-## Details

----
-In this project the use could be create a list of task using an API
+- Details: In this project the use could be create a list of task using an API

 ## Stack